MicrosoftDocs/azure-docs/articles/migrate/how-to-test-replicating-virtual-machines.md

 The following logic is used for subnet selection for other scenarios (Migration from Hyper-V environment and physical server migration)

-- If a target subnet (other than default) was specified as an input while enabling replication, then Azure Migrate prioritizes using a subnet with the same name in the Virtual Network   selected for the test migration.
+- If a target subnet (other than default) was specified as an input while enabling replication.
+Azure Migrate prioritizes using a subnet with the same name in the Virtual Network selected for the test migration.

-- If the subnet with the same name is not found, then Azure Migrate selects the first subnet available alphabetically that is not a Gateway/Application Gateway/Firewall/Bastion subnet.
-For example -
+- If the subnet with the same name ins't found, then Azure Migrate selects the first subnet available alphabetically that isn't a Gateway/Application Gateway/Firewall/Bastion subnet.
+For example,

     - Suppose the target VNet is VNet-alpha and target subnet is Subnet-alpha for a replicating VM.
 VNet-beta is selected during test migration for this VM, then -
     - If VNet-beta has a subnet named   Subnet-alpha, that subnet would be chosen for test migration.
-    - If VNet-beta does not have a Subnet-alpha then the next alphabetically available subnet, suppose Subnet-beta, would be chosen if it is not Gateway / Application Gateway / Firewall / Bastion subnet.
+    - If VNet-beta doesn't have a Subnet-alpha, then the next alphabetically available subnet, suppose Subnet-beta, would be chosen if it isn't Gateway / Application Gateway / Firewall / Bastion subnet.

 ## Precautions to take selecting the test migration virtual network

-The test environment boundaries would  depend on the network setting of the VNet you selected .
-The tested VM would behave exactly like it is supposed to run  after migration.
-We do not recommend performing a test migration to a production virtual network.
+The test environment boundaries would  depend on the network setting of the VNet you selected.
+The tested VM would behave exactly like it's supposed to run  after migration.
+We don't recommend performing a test migration to a production virtual network.
 Problems such as   duplicate VM or DNS entry changes can arise if the VNet selected for test migration has connections open to on premise VNet.

 ## Selecting test migration VNet while enabling replication  (Agentless VMware migration)

-To set the VNet for test migration at the time of enabling replication please select the VNet and subnet for test migration from the Target settings tab.
+ Select the VNet and subnet for test migration from the Target settings tab.
 These settings can be overridden later in Compute and Network tab of the replicating VM or while starting test migration of the replicating VM.

 :::image type="content" source="./media/how-to-test-replicating-virtual-machines/tmss-during-start-replication-flow.png" alt-text="Screenshot shows the Disks tab of the Replicate dialog box.":::